 The package also works for mutually and indirectly recursive datatype definitions.

-Question: Why didn't we use this package to define $nat^{513}$ ?
+Question: Why didn't we use this package to define nat^{526} ?

-The datatype syntax is very convenient since the complex construction we have seen today is transparent to the normal user.
+526The datatype syntax is very convenient since the complex construction we have seen today is transparent to the normal user.

 In particular, proofs of the induction theorem are automated.
 This is in contrast to the construction of nat where this theorem was not generated automatically.

 So why didn't we use the datatype syntax to define nat, since it is so much more convenient?

 The reason is that we needed nat to define S-expressions, so the type nat must exist before there can be a datatype package, and so the datatype package cannot be used to define nat.

 26 Summary of HOL Library / Outlook on Modeled Systems

 Summary

 In the previous weeks, we looked at how the different parts of mathematics are encoded in the Isabelle/HOL library:

 - Orders

 - Sets

 - Functions

 - (Least) fixpoints and induction

 - (Well-founded) recursion

 - Arithmetic

 - Datatypes

 We conclude: HOL is a logical framework for theoretical computer science.
 Its features are:

 - a clean methodology, which can be supported automatically to a surprising extent;

 - a powerful set theory and proof support;

 - adequate theories for arithmetics (proof-support: not quite satisfactory so far);

 - a package for induction;

 - a package for recursion;

 - a package for datatypes.

 Outline

 We will now look at how various formalisms (specification and programming languages) can be embedded in HOL:

 - Z and data-refinement

 - Imperative languages

 - Denotational semantics and functional languages

 - Object-oriented languages (Java-Light ...)

-27 A Taste of some Isabelle and HOL Applications

-Just a few Isabelle or HOL Applications

-We briefly introduce two Isabelle/HOL applications, and one application of HOL Light:
+27 IMP

+27.1 IMP: Introduction

+IMP is a small imperative programming language.
+We study how its syntax and semantics are represented in HOL.

+27 IMP

+27.1 IMP: Introduction

+IMP is a small imperative programming language.
+We study how its syntax and semantics are represented in HOL.

+Semantics come in different flavors527:

-- Java bytecode verification;
+- operational,

-- floating-point arithmetic;
+- denotational,

-- red-black trees.
+- axiomatic (Hoare-logic).